actsasrob/lircdo/README.md

 3. Use the [README page](https://github.com/actsasrob/lircdo/blob/master/README_lircd.conf.md) to populate /etc/lirc/lircd.conf with the definition of at least one remote control.
 Then follow the instructions in that README to test that you can use the LIRC daemon to successfully generate IR signals using the LIRC irsend client.
 4. Create and attach an IR emitter/receiver to your lircdo server.
 You might need to implement this step before the step above if you find you need an IR receiver to clone IR signals.
 5. If needed, create the DNS domain and or subdomain used by the lircdo Alexa skill to communicate with your lircdo server.
 If using a dynamic IP, implement a mechanism to keep your FQDN updated as your IP address changes.
-6. If needed, forward ports in your home router to the desired ports in the lircdo server.
-You need to forward port 80 for use by Let's Encrypt and the port (e.g. 8843) that the lircdo service will listen on.
+6. If using Let's Encrypt to create/renew server certificates: In your home router forward port 80 to the lircdo server for use by Let's Encrypt.
+7. In your home router forward the port (e.g. 8843) to the lircdo server that the lircdo service will listen on.
-7. Finish running the lircdo_install.sh script to complete the lircdo service installation.
+8. Finish running the lircdo_install.sh script to complete the lircdo service installation.
-8. Pair the lircdo Alexa skill (aka Baba Zoo) with your lircdo server.
+9. Pair the lircdo Alexa skill (aka Baba Zoo) with your lircdo server.
 Remember to update the lircdo service .env file to set PAIR_MODE=false after successfully pairing with the lircdo service.
 Then restart the lircdo service.
 At this point the lircdo Alexa skill can send commands to the lircdo server/service.
-9. Create the lircdo shell scripts that will be invoked by the lircdo service to emit IR signals based on commands received from the lircdo Alexa skill.
+10. Create the lircdo shell scripts that will be invoked by the lircdo service to emit IR signals based on commands received from the lircdo Alexa skill.
 Use the [README page](https://github.com/actsasrob/lircdo/blob/master/README_lircd.conf.md) to learn how to populate the lircdo shell scripts with metadata which will be used by the lircdo service to map incoming commands to lircdo shell scripts.
 Remember to run generate_json_catalog.py to regenerate catalog_internal.json then restart the lircdo service.

 ### Misc.